arl/dirtree/README.md

 ```

 ## TODO

  - API to retrieve the list of files and their dirtree attributes in a simple way
  - streaming API (for large number of files)
- - Match option: only prints files matching a pattern, repeatable (opposite of Ignore)

 License
 -------